-Other People: You must also cite ideas coming from classmates, friends, family members, course assistants, the Writing Center, or anyone else.
+Other People: You must also cite ideas coming from classmates, friends, family members, course assistants, the Academic Resource Center (ARC), or anyone else.
 In-text citations must reference (1) the person whose idea it was, and (2) when you got that idea from them, as in:

-Escalation of conflict creates intense emotion (Al-Thani, 2017).
+A great leader does not ignore her emotion (Al-Thani, 2017).